-During the COVID -19 pandemic it is acknowledged that Sponsors may need to send 'Dear Investigator' Letters to inform investigator sites of changes to trial conduct.
-These do not require regulatory oversight and should not be submitted to the PPB.
+During the public health emergency or pandemic, it is acknowledged that Sponsors may need to send 'Dear Investigator' Letters to inform investigator sites of changes to trial conduct.
+These do not require regulatory oversight and may not be submitted to the PPB.